When Does Embedding Magnitude Matter? A Cross-Task Functional-Symmetry Framework: Seed Sensitivity Analysis

 \section{Seed Sensitivity Analysis}

-To verify the robustness of our findings, we conduct experiments with three different random seeds (0, 42, 1337) for both Contriever and RetroMAE on MS MARCO 80K.
+To verify the robustness of our findings, we conduct experiments with three different random seeds (0, 42, 1337) for both Contriever and RetroMAE on MS MARCO v1.1 QA.
 Table~\ref{tab:seed_sensitivity} reports the validation NDCG@10 statistics across seeds.